What in the World is

 9 "God's Boundless Love" by Ron Hickman, December 2001.

 10 D. James Kennedy died September 5, 2007 at the age of 76.
 Few are aware that Kennedy was a member of the CNP (Council for National Policy).
 Much more on the Council for National Policy (founded in 1981), plus a list of members, can be found in this offsite report and in the exposé Let's Focus in on "Focus on the Family" by former FOTF employee Randy Shafer which documents the unscriptural and New Age direction that Focus on the Family is moving the Christian church toward.
-Note: Tape or CD available.
+Also see: Focus on the Family Ties to The Theosophical Society.

 11 WCG doctrinal articles, booklets and FAQs.